doonny/basic_knowledge/README.md

 #### Quantization

-* Ristretto: A Framework for Empirical Study of Resource-Efficient Inference in Convolutional Neural Networks, IEEE Trans NNLS 2018.
+* Ristretto: A Framework for Empirical Study of Resource-Efficient Inference in Convolutional Neural Networks, IEEE T-NNLS 2018.
 * 8-bit Inference with TensorRT, Nvidia 2017.
 * Quantizing deep convolutional networks for efficient inference: A whitepaper, Google, 2018.